Astrophysics Ph.D. student wins NASA fellowship

 The NASA fellowship carries a $45,000 award, including a student stipend and funding for student- and university expenses.
 It will support Nguyen’s continued research investigating how astronomical structures like galaxies and stars formed after the Big Bang.

 Nguyen and Michael Zemcov, assistant professor in RIT’s School of Physics and Astronomy, use an observational technique known as intensity mapping to build a picture of astronomical objects in the early universe.
-Distribution and size of structures can be inferred by studying fluctuations of light and multiwavelength data in the cosmic infrared background—the historical record of light from ancient stars and galaxies that makes up a portion of all the light in the universe.
+Distribution and size of structures can be inferred by studying fluctuations of light and multiwavelength data in the cosmic infrared background—the historical record of light from ancient stars and galaxies that make up a portion of all the light in the universe.

 “Because intensity mapping uses the ensemble of light from all galaxies [extragalactic background light], rather than individual ones, this technique is faster than source surveys—where you have to search and count every galaxy—and is more powerful at detecting very faint signals at large distances,” Nguyen said.